metamn/react/content/blog/on-design-systems-3/index.md

 ![UI](ui1.png)

-User interfaces display information equipped with structure, presentation and behaviour.
+User interfaces display information.
+A special information: equipped with structure, presentation and behaviour.

 Structure and presentation is familiar from graphic and print design.
 It defines layout and style.

-Behaviour is specific to interactive environments.
+Behaviour is specific to interactive environments like the web.

 This dynamic context requires the user interface to handle change &mdash; to behave on change.
 Per se, it equips information with a dynamic attribute.

 ## Web user interfaces